abhash-rai/E-Commerce-LLM-Based-Recommendation-System/README.md

 # Step 4: (Optional) Populate database with synthetic data

 You can start experimenting with synthetic data which is not necessary but recommended for trying out.
-To populate synthetic data run below command, which will create sqlite database and vectore collection for products automatically:
+To populate synthetic data run below command, which will create sqlite database and vectore collection for products automatically (will take a few moments):
 ```
 python populate_synthetic_db.py
 ```

-The sqlite database will be at 'E-Commerce-LLM-Based-Recommendation-System/db/sqlite_storage/main.db' and qdrant will store vector embeddings as collections at 'E-Commerce-LLM-Based-Recommendation-System/db/qdrant_storage'.
+The sqlite database will be at `E-Commerce-LLM-Based-Recommendation-System/db/sqlite_storage/main.db` and qdrant will store vector embeddings as collections at `E-Commerce-LLM-Based-Recommendation-System/db/qdrant_storage`.

 # Step 5: Fine Tune LLM